scipy-lectures/scientific-python-lectures/intro/intro.rst

 possible for Python to be used to write programs, in web servers, or embedded devices.

-.. note:: Reference document for this section:
+.. topic:: Reference document for this section:

     **IPython user manual:** http://ipython.org/ipython-doc/dev/index.html